 Competition

 Eryngium maritimum is a poor competitor (Stasiak 1986).
 It generally occupies open areas because it is out-competed, especially by densely growing species such as Carex arenaria in northern Europe.
 It declines when habitats are invaded by shrubs such as Elaeagnus commutata, Hippophae rhamnoides, Rosa rugosa (Fig. 3c) and Salix repens, because of shading effects.
 Similarly, in Portugal Acacia longifolia excludes Eryngium maritimum (Stasiak 1986; Pedersen & Høiland 1989; Bruun 2005; Stephan 2006; Bengtsson, Appelqvist & Lindholm 2009).
-On the south-eastern coast of France, the non-native species Carpobrotus edulis forms dense mats that out-compete E, maritimum (Suehs, Médail & Affre 2003).
-In Italy, the frequency of E, maritimum decreased by nearly 80% in embryonic and yellow dunes, when these dune types were dominated by Carpobrotus acinaciformis (Attorre et al. 2013).
+On the south-eastern coast of France, the non-native species Carpobrotus edulis forms dense mats that out-compete E. maritimum (Suehs, Médail & Affre 2003).
+In Italy, the frequency of E. maritimum decreased by nearly 80% in embryonic and yellow dunes, when these dune types were dominated by Carpobrotus acinaciformis (Attorre et al. 2013).

 V. Response to environment